-- A student enrolled in the Bachelor of Arts degree program must be registered for no fewer than three and one-half courses/14 credits to qualify for official full-time standing.
+Courseload: Bachelor of Arts students must be registered for no fewer than three and one-half courses/14 credits to meet academic standing requirements.

-- Students in the College of Arts and Sciences wishing to register in more than four and one-half courses/18 credits up to five and one-half courses/22 credits must obtain permission in advance from the Academic Advising Resource Center/Registrar.
+Overload: Bachelor of Arts students who wish to register for more than four and one-half courses/18 credits up to five and one-half courses/22 credits must obtain permission in advance from the Academic Advising Resource Center/Registrar.
 An overload fee will be charged for any courses/credits over five courses/20 credits; for further information regarding tuition and fees, see the Expenses Section of this catalog.

 Students register for courses at assigned registration times available via OberView.
 Registration takes place in November for the spring semester and in April for the fall semester.
 All on-campus students are required to meet with their advisors before registering and are required to register during their scheduled registration time.
 Students receive registration times according to the total number of hours completed at Oberlin or earned since matriculating at Oberlin (on study away or as transfer work) and current registered hours.